 When you go on a North Cascades day trip, it’ll be near impossible not to stop at the gorgeous Diablo Lake.
 The colors of the lake seem almost unreal when you see pictures, but you’ll quickly see in person how true the hues are.

-You can stop at the overlook to get pictures from the most common vantage point, which is where most people stop before continuing on.
+You can stop at the overlook to get pictures from the most common vantage point, where most people stop before continuing.
 If you have extra time and feel like hiking, you can also go below for one of the best hiking trails in North Cascades National Park.

 11. Hike Around Cape Disappointment